2005 Tasmanian Legislative Council periodic election

 Periodic elections for the Tasmanian Legislative Council were held on 1 May 2005.
 The three seats up for election were Murchison, held by independent MLC Tony Fletcher; Paterson, held by independent MLC Don Wing; and Rumney, held by Labor MLC Lin Thorp.
 Paterson was last contested in 2000, while Murchison and Rumney were last contested in 1999.

 Murchison

 Murchison had been held since its creation in 1999 by Tony Fletcher, who had previously served as the member for Russell (1981–1999).
 He decided to retire at this election.

+Murchison Results

 Paterson

 Long-serving MLC and Legislative Council President Don Wing had represented Paterson since its creation in 1999, and had previously been member for Launceston from 1982 to 1999.
 He was re-elected unopposed.

+Paterson Results

 Rumney

 Rumney had been represented by Labor MLC Lin Thorp since its creation in 1999.
 Since she won a majority on the primary vote, no preference count was conducted.